I – Introduction

 In the land of Mordor where the Shadows lie.”

-Interestingly, there is a work by Richard Wagner called The Ring of Nibelung, in which the protagonist, Alberich, is told that if he forges a ring out of a trove of gold that rests on the bottom of the Rhine he will have all the power in the World.
-The only catch is that he must renounce the power of love.
+Interestingly, there is a work by Richard Wagner called The Ring of Nibelung, in which the protagonist, Alberich, is told that if he forges a ring out of a trove of gold that rests on the bottom of the Rhine he will have all the power in the World – with a catch – he must renounce the power of love.

 “The World as heirloom would I gain!